-Translation Tag: Taiwan
+Translation Tag: taiwan

 This speech by Xi Jinping reflects on the legacy of Sun Yat-sen, the first provisional president of the Republic of China.
 In the speech, Xi suggests that challenges lie ahead in pursuit of “national rejuvenation,” and emphasizes the importance of patriotism and perseverance toward this goal.